 The colourful colonial buildings and churches in Granada really make the town one of the most picturesque in Nicaragua.

 O’Shea’s Irish Pub was recommended to us by two individual travel bloggers for the best fish and chips in town.
 We had to go just on these recommendations alone and we were not disappointed.
-There is always an Irish Pub in most places that you visit but O’Shea’s was one of our memorable.
+There is always an Irish Pub in most places that you visit but O’Shea’s was one of our favourite ones.
 Don’t forget to enjoy an afternoon sharing a bucket of beers!

 The volcanic blue crater lake, Laguna de Apoyo, that lies 25 minutes from Granada and 30 minutes from Managua was declared a natural reserve in 1991.
 It lies between Mombacho Volcano in the South and Masaya Volcano in the North.
 A great place for swimming, kayaking, boating and viewing the flora and fauna.